ThePragmaticFuturist/gestault/README.md

 ***

-**Overall:** This server provides a strong foundation and demonstrates a complete workflow for a multi-backend RAG system using Python and FastAPI.
+**Overall:** This project is an example of the current "vibe coding" movement.
+I worked with Google's Gemini 2.5 to peer code a complete RAG LLM Server.
+My goal was to code by prompting Gemini and have it generate the code.
+In lest than 24 hours, we created a fairly sophisticated server and API that is ready for my next project which is designing and building a powerful React.js chat application.
+This server provides a strong foundation and demonstrates a complete workflow for a multi-backend RAG system using Python and FastAPI.
 It's an excellent learning tool and a solid starting point for a more production-ready application.

 **Strengths:**